Esya's Probes and

-For many coronaviruses cell entry pathway initiates either by fusion with the host cell’s membrane or through endocytosis, forming endocytic organelles.
-This delivers viral RNA genetic material to host cell cytoplasm, exploiting various cellular mechanisms of the host for virus components reproduction and assembly
+For many coronaviruses, cell entry pathway initiates either by fusion with the host cell’s membrane or through endocytosis, forming endocytic organelles.
+These processes deliver viral RNA genetic material to host cell cytoplasm, exploiting various cellular mechanisms of the host for virus components reproduction and assembly

-Esya Lab’s targeted DNA nanoprobes enable in vivo non-invasive tracking of virus life cycle inside endocytic organelles (early/late endosome and lysosome) while monitoring the effects of anti-viral drugs by reporting on local pH and ion concentration in various sub-cellular compartments.
+Esya Lab’s targeted DNA nanoprobes enable in vivo non-invasive tracking of the virus life cycle inside endocytic organelles (early/late endosome and lysosome), while monitoring the effects of anti-viral drugs by reporting on local pH and ion concentration in various subcellular compartments.

 Using Esya's Probes and Analytics for Covid-19 Drug discovery

 Most drug discovery efforts are directed towards either inhibiting (1) Fusion, (2) Endocytosis, (3) Translation & Replication and (4) Packaging.
 Esya patented probes-based assays can be used as valuable tools in such drug discovery efforts: